microservices-community/microservices-conf/website/subpages/visas.md

 Permanent residents of the countries of the Schengen area are exempt from a visa to visit Denmark.
 Other countries, such as United States of America or Canada, have bilateral agreements allowing their citizens to visit Denmark without visas.
 Other visitors may require a short-stay visa.
 For more information, visit the <a href="http://um.dk/en/travel-and-residence/danish-visa-rules">Ministry of Foreign Affairs of Denmark</a> website or check with a local Danish consulate about visa requirements for your country of residence and/or nationality.

-**Visa Support Letter**

-The conference will provide visa support letters to confirmed participants.
-Please contact CONTACT NAME <name [at] domain [dot] com>, providing your full name, affiliation and address.
-You will receive directions for the online letter application procedure, and will have to send back your registration number to CONTACT NAME to complete the process.
-Please do this as soon as possible as visa applications may take more than two months.